klepas/ozlockcon.com/cfpw.md

 physical security research and offensive | defensive techniques.

-We aim to bring the openness and desire to share information found in the information security industry to a different crowd.
-We are looking for presenters to talk on a wide range of topics in an informal environment amongst their peers.
+We aim to bring the openness and desire to share information found in the *information security industry* to a different crowd.

+### Submissions

 Please **[fill out our CFP/W Google Form](%missing_url%)** if you wish to submit a proposal for either a talk or workshop.

+<small>The call will close <strong>April 30th 2017</strong>.</small>

 ### Talk topics

-We are interested in the following topics:
+We are looking for presenters to talk on a wide range of topics in an informal environment amongst their peers.

+Besides the following topics, in the hacker-spirit of things, we’d love submissions that hold great technical detail and/or provide a critical view at an aspect or technology within the domain of physical security.

+So, some topic ideas—

 * picking techniques
 * bypass techniques and tools